Key Stage 3

 A combination of learning methods will be employed - ranging from research lessons, teacher and student led score analysis, practical performance, individual composition time and listening and harmonic exercises.

 As Music combines well with both Arts and Sciences, a range of careers are possible.
-However, directly musical careers may be in performance, composition, workshop leading education, publishing, arts administration and management, computer technology, theatre and music therapy.
+However, directly musical careers may be in performance, composition, workshop leading education, publishing, arts administration and management, music law, computer technology, journalism, theatre and music therapy.